 In the graveyard, Edgar Allan Poe’s mother is buried.

 During the Civil War, much of the city of Richmond was on fire, so there are not so many old buildings remaining in the city.
 However, away from the center, you can find old buildings that were used as hospitals during the Civil War here and there.
 The building in the first picture below used to be a tobacco factory, which was used as a civil war hospital called Third Alabama Hospital.
-The building in the second picture was also a civil war hospital, which is now an apartment building.
+The building in the second picture also used to be a civil war hospital, which is now an apartment building.

-In this way, the old buildings have been restored and handed down up to now.
+In this way, old buildings have been restored and handed down up to now.
 I learned some history of Richmond and the U.S. through those buildings.

-I liked to see the buildings in the Church Hill area.
-You can see beautiful houses in a variety of styles.
+I enjoyed looking at buildings in the Church Hill area.
+There were beautiful houses in a variety of styles.

 I liked the townscape.
 I noticed most of the utility poles were made of wood.
 They looked natural, blending with the surroundings.

 We reached the top of the hill and saw a magnificent view of downtown Richmond.
 The tallest building is the James Monroe Building.
 The structure with a long black roof is Richmond Station.
 After breathing some fresh air, we went down the hill toward downtown Richmond.